-'If water falls from the sky, how does it get
+'If water falls from the sky, how does it get to my house?'

 Brainstorming, Predictions and Discoveries